-After the unit cost multiplier has been applied to all the cost centers receiving the services, the total cost (Part I, line 29) must equal the total cost on line 29, Part II.
+After the unit cost multiplier has been applied to all the cost centers receiving the services, the total cost (line 29, Part I) must equal the total cost on line 30, Part II.

 Perform the preceding procedures for each general service cost center.